19 Fun things to do in Faro Portugal

 If you’re considering visiting Faro, you’re probably wondering if it’s worth the trip.
 There are so many amazing places to see on the Algarve so Faro can easily become a transit destination.

-Yet, it’s a popular destination in Algarve, and you should at least go on a day trip to Faro if you can’t spare more time.
+Yet, it’s a wonderful destination in Algarve, and you should at least go on a day trip to Faro if you can’t spare more time.
+From a bone chapel to a quaint historic center and not to mention look for flamingos in Ria Formosa Natural Park, there is so much variety to Faro’s attractions.

 I assure you that no matter if you travel in summer or winter, Faro is lovely.